Published: July, 2020

 SSARS 21 changed the landscape for CPAs associated with the unaudited financial statements of nonpublic entities.
 The accountant may no longer prepare a client’s financial statements or footnotes without affecting independence.
-In addition, there is as new alternative, the SSARS preparation engagement.
-Unfortunately, many accountants are not certain when they should perform a compilation, a preparation, or perform bookkeeping services.
+In addition, there is a new alternative, the SSARS preparation engagement.
+Unfortunately, many accountants are not certain when they should perform compilation, preparation, or perform bookkeeping services.
 In addition, many CPAs are not aware of the ethical implications of preparing financial statements in anticipation of a compilation, review, or audit.

 MY-CPE LLC, 1600 Highway 6 south, suite 250, sugar land, TX, 77478